 where φ is the porosity of the rock of volume V, ρc refers to the volumetric heat capacity of the rock and of the water (subscript r and w, respectively), with ρ the density and c the heat capacity.
 In GSHP systems, ∆T often represents the difference between the inflow and outflow temperature through the heat pump (~ 5°C).

 In this study, we assume that heat is extracted from a purely diffusive homogeneous porous medium without groundwater flow (i.e. static water only).
 Hydraulic and thermal properties for the medium are attributed accordingly to the average values of rocks in the MVS.
-The effect of heat recharge due to advective groundwater flow are here ignored to concentrate on the thermal footprint caused by conductive heat flow to the borehole only.
-Although ignoring disturbances of the thermal plume by groundwater flow might be not be realistic in most cases, this is done to get firsts insights into the spatial effect of imbalances between the heat load extracted and the heat capacity of the ground.
-Assessing the footprint area is an important issue in a context where the number of geothermal heat schemes is expected to increase drastically in the next decades (i.e. interference issues), coming along with a need to delineate/license heat resources.
+The effects of heat recharge due to advective groundwater flow are here ignored to concentrate on the thermal footprint caused by conductive heat flow to the borehole only.
+Whilst neglecting the influence of the thermal plume by groundwater flow is a conservative approach, it provides a first pass assessment of the spatial effect of imbalances between the heat load extracted and the heat capacity of the ground.
+Assessing the footprint area is an important issue given that the number of geothermal heat schemes is expected to increase dramatically over the next decades, which is likely to pose heat extraction interference issues), along with a corresponding need to roll-out a practicable means to license heat resources.

 Heat load